 Marchand Institute for Minimally Invasive Surgery and Steward Health Mountain Vista Medical Center Affiliated Fellowship Program in Minimally Invasive and Robotic Gynecologic Surgery

-The Marchand Institute for Minimally Invasive Surgery has secured an affiliation agreement with Steward Hospital’s Mountain Vista Medical Center for the purposes of creating a fellowship program in Minimally Invasive and Robotic Gynecologic Surgery.
-We plan to open the program to perspective applicants in 2019.
+The Marchand Institute for Minimally Invasive Surgery has received provisional accreditation for our fellowship program in Minimally Invasive and Robotic Gynecologic Surgery.
+Applications are encouraged prior to February 1st.
 The program will incorporate teaching in both laparoscopic and robotic techniques in minimally invasive gynecologic surgery, but will focus specifically on ultra-minimally invasive and single port laparoscopic techniques.
 For more information see our page in the SLS website at: http://sls.org/fellowship-in-minimally-invasive-and-robotic-gynecologic-surgery-fmigs/

 Our Program Directors (Click for CV):